SamCrabtree/Clear_Comm/README.md

 2. Make Migrations
   You will now need to make dnago migrations to begin
-  - Navigate to the clear_comm folder in your directory.
+  - Navigate to the clear_comm folder in your directory using the following command:

+      cd clear_comm

   - Enter the following commands to make your first migrations.

         python3 manage.py makemigrations